Sadri199/act1_bombpy/README.md

 ## Credits

 - Funny gif taken from Giphy "https://giphy.com/gifs/animals-internet-computer-58QYcMsKz9xiSXtF9d", the user is "@TheXandereVamp".
+- PyInstaller that help with making the .exe, more information about them at "https://pyinstaller.org/en/stable/".
 - Everything else by me, Adrian Satriani.

 Enjoy!